flemosr/quantoxide/lnm-sdk/README.md

 A Rust SDK for interacting with [LN Markets].
 Supports REST API v3, REST API v2, and WebSocket API.

 > **Note:** This is an unofficial SDK.
 API v3 support is functional but not yet feature-complete.
-> For implementation status, see [docs/api-v3-implementation.md](docs/api-v3-implementation.md).
+> For implementation status, see the [API v3 implementation docs].

 ## Getting Started